 There are no significant industrial waste discharges to the Authority's system.
+As a result, there is no EPA-Approved Industrial Pretreatment Program.
 Any new industrial waste applications would be reviewed on a case-by-case basis and pretreatment standards set accordingly.